 The average U.S. adult has had the same primary checking account for around 16 years, according to a 2017 survey conducted for Bankrate and Money.
 A lot has changed over that time – from new players in the industry to technological advances.

 Yet, the J.D.
 Power 2019 U.S. Retail Banking Satisfaction Study recently found that only 4 percent of customers switched banks in the past year.

 “Just don’t fall asleep at the switch,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “The marketplace is constantly changing with new offers, innovative products and features that might put more money in your pocket or make your life easier.
 Or both.
 So it pays to have your antenna up and be on the lookout for something that is a better deal or works better for your financial lifestyle.”

-Have a close look at the fees you’re paying and whether you can avoid them.
-If your bank requires a lofty minimum balance, for example, see if there are online checking accounts that may have lower minimums to sidestep maintenance fees.
-These banks may even offer you a certain number of fee-free ATM withdrawals, plus large ATM networks convenient to where you live and work.
+Take a close look at the fees you’re paying and whether you can avoid them.
+If your bank requires a lofty minimum balance, for example, see if there are online checking accounts that have lower minimums to sidestep maintenance fees.
+These banks may even offer you a certain number of fee-free ATM withdrawals, plus large ATM networks convenient to where you live or work.

-2. Don’t assume your bank’s giving you the best rate
+2. Don’t assume your bank is giving you the best rate

 You may really like your bank.
-And they may appreciate you as a customer.
-But that doesn’t necessarily translate into them giving you a competitive APY.
+But while they appreciate you as a customer, that doesn’t necessarily translate into earning a competitive annual percentage yield (APY) from them.

 3. Don’t let a high rate fool you

 Check the fine print to see how long the rate you’re being offered will last.
 A promotional or introductory rate may be competitive, but could only last for a few months or a year.
 After that is when you must be vigilant – especially if the APY following the initial period is significantly different.